YevheniiLi/YevheniiLi/README.md

 - 🔭 I'm on a journey to master full-stack development.

-- 🛠️  I'm currently proficient in full-stack development, covering both frontend and backend aspects.
+- 🛠️  Experience in end-to-end development, which encompasses both frontend and backend development.

 - 🌱  Continuously honing skills in the ever-evolving tech landscape.